TheWolfpacker - TheWolfpacker.com bracket: Best NC State game since 2000, round three

 TheWolfpacker.com bracket: Best NC State game since 2000, round three

-With the second round now complete we're in the thick of the Elite Eight of TheWolfpacker.com bracket to determine the best game involving NC State Wolfpack athletics since 2000.
+The second round is complete in TheWolfpacker.com bracket to determine the best game involving NC State Wolfpack athletics since 2000.

-We continue the third round with another matchup between a top-ranked Duke upset in basketball and a top-10 upset of Florida State in football.
-The PNC Arena region has been mostly chalk leading up to the regional finals, but there was at least one upset in the first round.
+We are now halfway through the third round, and action continues today with the Doak Field Regional Final.
+Although there was one close contest, both of the top two seeds in the region advanced to the final game.

-The winner of the matchup below will move on to the Final Four of our bracket.
-We'll preview where we stand on next week's Wolfpacker Podcast.
+The winner of the matchup below will move on to the tournament Final Four.
+So far, one game has made the tournament semifinals with the rest to be decided this week.

-No. 1 Men's Basketball 2004 upset of No. 1 Duke vs No. 2 Football 2001 handing No. 10 Florida State its first ACC loss at home
+No. 1 Baseball CWS Clincher over Rice in 2013 vs No. 2 Men's Basketball upset of defending-champion UConn in the second round of the 2005 NCAA Tournament

 The Wolfpacker.com premium members can vote on this poll in the message boards here.